2024-2025 Graduate Course Catalog

 4e.
 Concentration in Natural Language Processing: Apply computational and linguistic tools to the processing and generation of natural and artificial languages.

 4f.
-Concentration in Teaching Languages: Application of linguistic and technological tools for the teaching of languages
+Concentration in Teaching Languages: Apply linguistic and technological tools in the teaching of languages

 Program Requirements